DavidIzhaki/PhotoTube-Web/README.md

   1. Make, delete, and update a comment.
   2. Like or dislike the video.
   3. If you created the video, you can edit or delete it.
+  4. List of recommended videos from the TCP server.

 - **UserInfo**: Edit your profile by changing the information that is already there.
 You can go there by clicking the Profile on the left menu after you login.